scummvm/scummvm/doc/docportal/consoles/nintendo_3ds.rst

     Stretches the image to fit the screen

 Snap to edges
-    Makes it easier for mouse controls to reach the edge of the screen.
+    The 3DS touch screen has difficulty reaching the very end of the screen.
+Enabling this options means that if you're within a few pixels of the edge, the cursor will snap to the edge.

 Use Screen:
     Sets whether ScummVM uses the **Top**, **Bottom** or **Both** screens.